AlexArendsen/dishdriver/README.md

 ### How do I get set up? ###

-0. How to Clone repositories by URL in VSO
+0.How to Clone repositories by URL in VSO

     Step0.0: Obtain URL
     "Code" (top tool bar) >> "Restaurant Management" >> "Clone" (right corner)